Close-up of sewing a crocheted rose onto the blanket edge

 Yarn over, insert the hook into the stitch, yarn over, and pull up a loop so you have three loops on the hook.
 Yarn over and pull through the first two loops, then yarn over again and pull through the remaining two loops.
 This is the main stitch that gives the blanket body and growth.

-Important pattern notes before you start
+How Do You Important notes before you start?

 This blanket is worked in the round from the center outward using white yarn as the main blanket body.
 Throughout the pattern, the chain-2 at the beginning of each round counts as one double crochet stitch.
 That is one of the most important details to remember, because ignoring that rule can throw off your stitch count and make the round structure feel confusing.